 8. Quick Development & Deployment

-Organizations can quickly take an idea from design to development with the delays of building up new infrastructure.
-Additionally, PaaS and serverless cloud service providers provide full development services and tools, including a testing and debugging environment.
+In cloud computing, organizations can quickly take an idea from design to development without worrying about delays in building new infrastructure.
+PaaS and serverless cloud service providers provide complete development services and tools, including testing and debugging environments.

 Challenges of Using a Cloud Service Provider

-The challenges of choosing a cloud service provider include:
+Here are the challenges of choosing a cloud service provider:

 1. Performance can vary